 Emma Rice’s School for Wise Children

-Applications must be received by 5pm Friday 11 May.
-Successful applicants will be informed Friday 25 May.
+Applications must be received by 5pm Thursday 4 October.
+Successful applicants will be informed on Tuesday 9 October.

 The course is aimed at ages 18+, but younger applicants will be considered.

-Ian is a multi-instrumentalist, associate artist of Kneehigh, composer and Music Director.
+Ian Ross is Wise Children’s Director of Music.
 Born in Somerset, Ian began his musical life playing in bands in the back of vans and travelling up and down the country and across Europe as trombonist for festival favourites Babyhead and The Zen Hussies.
 From a degree in Musical Instrument Technology (guitar building and the finer points of the use of paper in European pipe organs), to being lead tutor at Bath Festival Trust’s Creative factory, Ian has a breadth of experience of music and the many ways it has of contributing to the human experience.
 As a performer and Music Director, Ian has toured extensively for Kneehigh over the last ten years in shows including; The Red Shoes, Don John, The Wild Bride, Tristan and Yseult and The Flying Lovers of Vitebsk.
 As composer: Twelfth Night (The Globe), The Very Old Man with Enormous Wings, The Flying Lovers of Vitebsk (Kneehigh).

 Photo: Steve Tanner